sreeramsunkara/TAS-Workshop-CAH/README.md

 ![](./images/mysql-creds.png)

-- As shown in the picture above, please click on the 3 vertical dotts and then on the **View Credentials** link to view the environment variables that were bound to your App.
-These credentials are unique and when the App Deployment happens in a production environment, we typically place them in CredHub to futher protect them from prying eyes.
-Please execute the following command to see your App's ennvironment variables:
+- As shown in the picture above, please click on the 3 vertical dots and then on the **View Credentials** link to view the environment variables that were bound to your App.
+These credentials are unique and when the App Deployment happens in a production environment, we typically place them in CredHub to further protect them from prying eyes.
+Please execute the following command to see your App's environment variables:

 ```
 cf env $user-moviefun